kosetin/embsys100/assignment04/questions.md

 1. *Using bit-band region for peripherals:*

 a.
 Convert the Blinking Led demo to use the corresponding bit-band address instead of the register address used in the peripheral region.

 b.
 What instructions does the compiler produce in assembly for the “writing” to the GPIO bit when using bit-band address?

 ```assembly
    0x800'008c: 0x4d0b         LDR.N     R5, [PC, #0x2c]         ; 0x4240'0294
    0x800'008e: 0x2001         MOVS      R0, #1
    0x800'0090: 0x6028         STR       R0, [R5]
 ```

-<br>   c.
+c.
 What were the instructions produced when writing to the GPIOx_ODR bit[5] directly?

 ```assembly
    0x800'0084: 0x4d0b         LDR.N     R5, [PC, #0x2c]         ; GPIOA_ODR